muze-innovation/totem-otp/PUBLISHING.md

 If you get version conflicts:

-1. Check existing published versions: `npm view @totem-otp/core versions --json`
+1. Check existing published versions: `npm view totem-otp versions --json`
 2. Update to a new version number
 3. Ensure peer dependencies are compatible